 - Can you give us a brief description about your family and how they supported you to become an entrepreneur?

 Family is my biggest lifeline.
 My husband and my 11 year old kid both have been very supportive.
-My husband works in a international bank and my angel is studying in 6th Std and also an aspiring model.
+My husband works in an international bank and my angel is studying in 6th Std and also an aspiring model.
 Women entrepreneurs are no strangers to motivation, deadlines and goal setting.
 Being on the ball enough to get things done in business is no mean feat.
 For many female entrepreneurs however, finding a good balance between business and family life can be a real challenge.

-Entrepreneurship takes hard work and many hours of input, which can put demands on family life.
+Entrepreneurship takes hard work and many hours of input, which can put demands of family on the line.
 If you want a good work life balance, remember to schedule family time too!
 Setting boundaries around your working time so you have free time that is just for your family will help you achieve a good balance and give you the bonding time you and your family need.
 My husband is not an employee or partner in my business.
-He has a “real job” working in the financial field.
+He has a job working in the financial field.
 He also keeps me focused on the importance of financial tracking and metrics.
 My background is in marketing, and other stuffs so he wants me to spend 100 percent of my time focusing on new product launches, PR, customer communications and promotions–my comfort areas.
 My husband is key to the success and growth of a mom-run business.
 “Most notably, he’s the major breadwinner in the family, yet spends his free time devoted to the growth of his wife’s dreams,” So when you feel like you’re all alone, remember that your family supports you every step of the way.
 You just need to let them know how to help and when you need it.

 - What is your ambition in life?
 Any suggestions for other woman entrepreneurs?